 Using a small business credit card has pros and cons.
 This also applies to using any type of credit card or line of credit.

-But in some cases they can be helpful in protecting your personal assets, organizing your business transactions and assist in keeping a solid record.
+But in some cases they can be helpful in protecting your personal assets, organizing business transactions and assist in keeping a solid record.

 Not all credit cards are created equal.
 So take time and sift through small business credit card offers to find the one that’s the best fit for your business (or not).